m15a/fnldoc/README.md

 ##### Module top-level comments

+Fnldoc collects runtime information for generating documentation.
-Fnldoc scans Fennel code and search for module top-level comment lines beginning with four semicolons `;;;; `, which will be inserted to documentation as module description.
-For example, the following module
+Meanwhile, it reads Fennel code as text file and searches for module top-level comment lines beginning with four semicolons, `;;;; `, which will be inserted to documentation as module-wide description.
+For example, the following module file

 ```fennel
 ;;;; Your module.